Dav-cc/-HTS-Http-server/README.md

 # Simple HTTP Server in C

 This project is a basic HTTP server written in pure C. It demonstrates low-level socket programming and basic HTTP request parsing.
-The server handles several routes and responds with either plain text or file content.

 ---

 ## ✨ Features